-A mandatory first start after checking in, is to head straight to the spa.
+A mandatory first start after checking in is to head straight to the spa.
 With an array of services, 11 treatment rooms and 21,000 square feet how could I decide?
-Mental Note: This is the only acceptable form of stress on a vacation.
+Mental Note: This is the only acceptable form of stress on vacation.
 I went with the spa’s signature Renaissance treatment, a 90-minute body ritual that will blow your mind.
 My treatment began with mineral-rich mud and aromatic oils and ended in a relaxing warm body wrap on a free-floating bed.
 Throw in a rosemary-infused Swiss shower followed by a soothing stretching massage and I was in heaven.

-Yes, this is how vacation should start; followed by a drink at the Old Hollywood-style swimming pool, some horseplay, golfing and then off to an incredible dinner at the resorts restaurant Addison.
+Yes, this is how a vacation should start; followed by a drink at the Old Hollywood-style swimming pool, some horseplay, golfing and then off to an incredible dinner at the resorts restaurant Addison.
 Life is rough.

 Sitting in the cart while slinging back margaritas counts as playing golf right?
-Ok maybe not to some.
-The golf course at the Grand is so amazingly beautiful I had to check it out.
+Ok, maybe not to some.
+The golf course at The Grand is so amazingly beautiful I had to check it out.
 Hoping for a quick lesson from Phil Mickelson a frequent visitor and some decent pictures of myself looking like a pro, I set up our tee time.
 “All I need are some lessons,” I told myself.
 Cute outfit, check, pink golf balls, check and a round of drinks from the beverage cart check, check!

-It looked so easy.
+The Grand Golf Course is a challenging Tom Fazio-designed 18-hole par-72 course fit for all levels of play.
+Opened in 1999, the Grand Golf Club also provides avid golfers with a 2,000-sq.-ft. putting green and a 5,000-sq.-ft. practice tee.
+I should’ve started there.
+Golf looked so easy.
 The ball just sits there.
 Any moron could figure it out.
 But every instinct I had was wrong.
 You’re supposed to hit the ball down to make it go up.
 What?
 I want to hit it up to make it go up.
-When I try to hit down, it’s like I’m splitting a log with an axe.
+When I try to hit down, it’s like I’m splitting a log with an ax.
 The whole thing didn’t make a lot of sense; luckily there was no one else but our caddy to witness my horrible attempt.